-The result: Although the landing pages had higher CTA conversions on the first level, it didn’t carry through on the next level.
+The result: Although the landing pages had higher CTA conversions on the first level, they didn’t carry through to the next level.
 Many chose to opt-out.
 The homepage, however, had higher opt-ins at 71 percent.

 The logic behind this is that your visitors need to know more about your product and service before committing to it.
-In this case, the homepage helped provide them with that information needed to convince them to opt-in.
+In this case, the homepage helped provide them with the information needed to convince them to opt in.

 Weighing it all out